Mohamedkamaludeen/Movie_TicketBooking-Project_Gp05-/README.md

 this will help user to get brief intro to the specific movie that what they willing to book.director's name ,imbd rating,casted actors and story oneline will be display on this page .end of the page there is a book button which redirect to book site.

+forth is pop up for signIn and signUp .

+if users haven't registered in our site you have to make a registration in our database with out that user can't enter further pages. for sign Up users are expecting to provide their fullname,phone number,email or Username,password and last , user want confirm the password .after all of this users can able to be a part of this site. here,we are asking adequate informations only and try to make sure our codes of ethics.

+next page is booking.

+here users can pick their preferable theater and time.after that there is an option to check availablity of slots for that show that user willing to have. we are providing good understandable interface to book seats  screen way is there, users can book the seats and most importantly we include cool option here.which, users can't select already booked seats and those seats are visible with dark gray colour.if it's not you can click and select seats. after, user can confirm and book ticket.

+# Technology:

+here we used bootstrap for frontend developing. pure php for backend site.